 Different directions of movement

-What does lower back muscles do?
+What do lower back muscles do?

 Together, different muscles give your spine the stability it needs